 Closing Costs are like the Kardashians, everyone has heard of them.
 However, there is always a non-famous relative in the other room.
 In this case, that non-famous relative is hidden fees.
 Many lenders require you to pay a year’s taxes and mortgage upfront.
 If the seller prepaid any taxes or homeowners association dues, you’ll have to pay her the prorated amount for the rest of the year or quarter.

-This article is not meant to dampen your excitement about a new house.
+We are Ali Safavi Real Estate do not want to dampen your excitement about a new house.
 Ultimately, it can be a wonderful and fulfilling experience.
 It really comes down to mental preparedness – know that there could be another $10,000 or more beyond just the sale itself.
 But once you’re prepared for the worst, you’ll have more time enjoying the best of your new home.